-15.3 In competitions held under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition and for any performances submitted for ratification as a World Record under Rules 32 or 34 of the Competition Rules, the starting blocks shall be linked to a World Athletics certified Start Information System.
+15.3 In competitions held under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition and for any performances submitted for ratification as a World Record under Rules 32 or 34 of the Competition Rules, the starting blocks shall be linked to a World Athletics certified Start Information System.
 This system is strongly recommended for other competitions.